stoneface86/libtrackerboy/docs/module-file-format-spec.rst

    blocks present in the payload.
 Note that only scount is biased (0 => 1).
  - String encoding now specified for all strings.
 Header strings use ASCII, everything else uses UTF-8.
- - `lstring` now uses a 2-byte length instead of 1-byte
+ - `LString` now uses a 2-byte length instead of 1-byte
  - Added a terminator to the format

 Revision A (0.0)
 ----------------

-First initial version, introduced in v0.2.0.
+First initial version, introduced in Trackerboy v0.2.0.